RVgo4it/OpenWrt/README.md

 ## Summary

-I have tested these procedures and scripts on OpenWrt 21.02.3.
-I don’t know if they will work on older or future versions.
-Also, I want to send a big thank you out to the OpenWrt team and supporters plus all the contributors on the forms for all their hard work on the awesome open source project called OpenWrt.
+These procedures and scripts have been tested on OpenWrt 21.02.3.
+They may work on older or future versions.

+I want to send a big thank you out to the OpenWrt team and supporters plus all the contributors on the forms for all their hard work on the awesome open source project called OpenWrt.